splatterxl/mrkv/README.md

 # mrkv

 A simple, fast and lightweight (zero dependencies) Markov chain library for use in browser and backend JavaScript environments.
-It provides simple utilities to read from files for Node.js environments too.
+It uses the latest conventions and the Promises API to speed up computing, and provides simple utilities to read from files for Node.js environments too.

 Useful for creating silly texts from a pattern of sentences, e.g. exported from a chat platform!